vinitacheep/crowdfunding-success/README.md

 $ pip install torch
 ```

-In addition, run the import statements in [import.py] to install all necessary packages.
+In addition, run the import statements in ```[import.py]``` to import all necessary packages.

 ## Implementation
+### Data Preprocessing
+We used data extracted from the largest crowdfunding platform, GoFundMe, from its inception
+in May 2010 through December 2020 using a webscraper.
+This data was loaded as the dataset and processed
+using a tokenizer method.
+This script can be found in ```[preprocess.py]```.

+### LSTM Model Definition